 How to do basic mindful walking with children:

-- They are to soften their eyes and fix their gaze on the ground about 8 metres ahead.
+- Ask them to soften their eyes and fix their gaze on the ground about eight metres ahead.

 - Tell the children to smile slightly.
 Smiling signals the brain that what is happening is pleasant.